Antigua Guatemala: A Cultural Gem and Tourist Haven

 Take a tour of the surrounding villages, such as San Juan del Obispo or San Antonio Aguas Calientes, to witness traditional crafts and immerse yourself in local life.

-A photo of traditional Guatemalan crafts at a local shop in Antigua.
+A photo of traditional Guatemalan crafts at a local shop in Antigua Guatemala.

 It is a cultural gem that offers a perfect blend of history, architecture, local traditions, and gastronomy.